 The Educational Emphases reflect current developments in education.
 These emphases are infused and woven into classroom lessons to prepare pupils for the challenges of the real world.
-In this respect, Moral Education, Citizenship Education, Patriotism, Thinking Skills, Mastery Learning, Information and Communication Technology Skills, Multiple Intelligences, Constructivism, Contextual Learning, Learning How to Learn Skills, Creativity and Entrepreneurship are incorporated where appropriate and relevant in lessons.
+In this respect, moral education, citizenship education, patriotism, thinking skills and entrepreneurship are incorporated where appropriate and relevant in lessons.
 The educational emphases included are explained briefly below: